Skip to content

 The Downside of Bulk Communications

-Community is a bulk messaging service based on direct messaging between you and your audience.
-It creates a sense of community and personalization with your Community Members and can be a large step forward in creating a genuine audience.
+Community is a conversational messaging platform that empowers direct messaging between you and your audience.
+It creates a sense of community by personalizing with your interactions with your Community members at scale.
+It can be a huge step forward in creating authentic engagement and deeper relationships with the people who matter most to you.

 If you are looking for the next step in creating genuine connections with your audience, Community is here to help.
-Check it out, and get your number today
+Check it out, and get started today.

 Sources: